 Though we sometimes say that our health issues are “hereditary” it is often our family recipes and mealtime patterns that have guided our behavior over many years and brought on malaise and disease.

-What are some of the plant-based kitchen staples that accent whole food ingredients in a healthy, tasty meal?
-Here are some of Planted Platter’s favorite flavor elements to make your plant-based cooking outstanding.
+What are some of the plant-based kitchen staples that accent whole food ingredients in a healthy, tasty vegan meal?
+Here are some of Planted Platter’s favorite flavor elements for fabulous plant-based cooking.

 Sometimes people say they don’t like vegetables because they have had unpleasant experiences eating them before.
 If you need coaching and guidance on how to adjust to plant-based eating, Planted Platter can help.